The Volga Boatman (1926 film)

 The Volga Boatman is a 1926 American silent drama film directed by Cecil B. DeMille, who reportedly said the film was, "his greatest achievement in picture making".
-The film's budget was $479,000 and grossed $1.27 million.
+The film's budget was $479,000 and it grossed $1.27 million.
 The film was highly successful, turning William Boyd into matinee idol overnight.

-The filming location was Wood Island, near Rio Vista, California in 1925.
+Plot

+As described in a film magazine review, Vera, a princess engaged to a Russian nobleman, falls in love with Feodor, a young boatman.
+A revolution breaks out and the threatened princess is saved by the boatman, and brought to an inn as his wife.
+Here they are both captured by the royal army, where the woman’s former sweetheart makes her dance for the drunken soldiers.
+The boatman shoots one of them, and he and the princess are ordered to be shot.
+They are saved in time by the revolutionists, who force the noblemen to assume their places as boatmen.
+Realizing they are in love with each other, the boatman and the princess go their way.